A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Models and Assumptions

 \subsection{Attack Modeling}

-The primary outcome of the attack we consider in this work is the integrity violation of the outsourced ML task.
+The primary outcome of the attack we consider in this work is the integrity violation of the MLaaS inference task.
 To achieve this goal, the adversary can use different techniques.
 In what follows, we discuss three prominent attack orchestration techniques and implement them in our evaluation.
 All the attacks take place at the edge server, with the attacker deciding which of the different attacks to execute.
 The attacker's goal is to have the \tea model classify an input with a wrong label.
 We note that while the adversary can completely control the execution of the \tea model, the adversary cannot interrupt the \stu model as it runs in the secure enclave upon the client’s request.
-We start with an attacker with minimal capability and knowledge and gradually increase the attack sophistication.
-We implemented these attacks and tested \sol against them.
+We implemented all these attacks and tested \sol against them (refer to Section~\ref{sec:evalution}).

 {\bf Prediction Switching Attacks.} In the following attack methodology, the adversary only targets the posterior vector of the deployed machine learning model and modifies it directly, aiming to cause an incorrect prediction.
 We call this attack {\it naive prediction switching attack} if the attacker modifies or generates the predictions arbitrarily, without any attempt to avoid the detection mechanism.
 With the knowledge of a detection mechanism, the adversary may deploy different strategies, such as averaging the two highest probability values $p_1$ and $p_2$ ($\mu = \frac{p_1 + p_2}{2}$) to switch the prediction by assigning $\mu + \epsilon$ to the second class (\ie wrong prediction) and $\mu - \epsilon$ to the first class (\ie true prediction), using a small $\epsilon$ value, \eg $0.01\%$ of $\mu$.
 Alternatively, the adversary trains its own \stu model and uses it to minimize the distance between the forged incorrect prediction and the actual prediction of the service model.
-We call these {\it advanced prediction switching attacks}.\\
+We call these {\it advanced prediction switching attacks}.

 {\bf Well-known Attacks.} The adversary can use popular backdoor or adversarial sampling techniques to modify the predictions.
 For our evaluation, we consider the following attacks:

 {\it Fast Gradient Sign Method (FGSM)}~\cite{GooShlSze} perturbations are crafted by calculating the loss between the prediction and the true label.
 Using the calculated loss, FGSM creates a max-norm constrained ($\epsilon$) perturbation.
 Given image $x$, the adversarial image $x^{adv}$ can be calculated as $x^{adv} = x + \epsilon \times \textsc{sign}\big(\nabla_x J(\theta,x,y_{true})\big)$.